sancovp/the_sanctuary_system/about_sanctuary/infinite_story_i_cant_get_out_of_my_head.md

 - Inferno: Reshaping systems.
 - Eternal Flame: Transcending individual power for universal impact.

-3. The Primordial Lovers Engine
+3. The Primordial Love Engine
-In the story, Oliver and Olive represent the Primordial Lovers Engine—a collaborative force that transforms systems through trust and connection.
+In the story, Oliver and Olive represent the Primordial Love Engine—a collaborative force that transforms systems through trust and connection.
 In reality, your platform enables users to build similar collaborations, reflecting the power of shared intent.

 How the Story Makes It Available to the Audience